Skip to main content

 Primus' attestor network is maintained by cryptographic attestors, which either runs MPC-model or proxy-model denpending on the application choices.
 Attestors are fiduciary entities that verify data authenticity for end users in light of diverse data sources.

-To attest any web data from an Internet data source, a user operates on Primus-enabled clients, e.g., the PADO extension, or a dApp integrated with Primus' data verification SDKs.
+To attest any web data from an Internet data source, a user operates on Primus-enabled clients, e.g., the Primus extension, or a dApp integrated with Primus' data verification SDKs.
 Note the verified data, a.k.a, attestation, is generated by the client in an interactive way, by cryptographically communicating with attestors.
 Also for applications that want to use the verified data, there could be additional computations performed on the users' private data, e.g., a zero-knowledge proof of an inequality calculation that proves the person with a specific date of birth is over 18.

 Technical Insights of MPC-model